MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/web/web-troubleshoot.md

 ## Authenticating to arbitrary services

-Some services support the ability for the Web connector to authenticate with OAuth/AAD authentication out of the box.
+Some services support the ability for the Web connector to authenticate with OAuth/Microsoft Entra ID authentication out of the box.
 However, this won't work in most cases.

 When attempting to authenticate, if you see the following error: